zzzZZ-Zhao/containers/README.md

 ```
 python cwltool_wrapper.py run --outdir ./data/outputs --workflow ./cwl/workflows/example2 --input ./cwl/workflows/example2/input.yml
 ```
+The command will ask you to enter the paths to the input files.
+For the example, The input files are located in `./data/inputs`.
+The output files will be saved in `./data/outputs`.

 To benchmark the workflow, run the following command in the root directory of the project:

 ```